-In February 2022, we established a registered "at-the-market" facility for the sale of up to \$400.0 million of shares of common stock from time to time by entering into an equity distribution agreement with Goldman Sachs & Co.
+In February 2022, we established a registered "at-the-market" facility for the sale of up to 400.0 million of shares of common stock from time to time by entering into an equity distribution agreement with Goldman Sachs & Co.
 LLC, SVB Securities LLC and Cantor Fitzgerald & Co. as sales agents.
-We have not yet issued any shares under the facility.
+To date, no shares have been sold under the equity distribution agreement.